 - Purchase a garden hose with metal fittings that is long enough to reach all areas of the house

 - Ensure the valves on LP gas cylinders are pointing outwards, away from the house

 - Check that there is sufficient contents insurance cover

 - Prepare an evacuation plan and emergency kit

-Prevention is the key and the best way to protect all stakeholders is to recommend that the landlord have a PropertySafe inspection conducted by a fully qualified safety inspector.
-Not only will the inspection identify any fire hazards at the property but it will also identify all other hazards, including slip and trip hazards, fall hazards, and electrical hazards, to name just a few, as well as recommended actions to mitigate those risks.
+Prevention is the key and one way to protect all stakeholders is to recommend that the landlord have a PropertySafe inspection conducted by a fully qualified safety inspector.
+Not only will the inspection check smoke alarms at the property (if FireSafe has been selected as an option) but it will also identify all other hazards, including slip and trip hazards, fall hazards, and electrical hazards, to name just a few, as well as recommended actions to mitigate those risks.
 Those recommended actions can then be attended to by the landlord or by the appropriate trades professional in your network.
 Click here to learn more.